Level of Study

 Objectives and Content

-- use established techniques for capturing and analysing user requirements,
+- can use established techniques for capturing and analysing user requirements,

-- use an Integrated Development Environment and version control system.
+- use an integrated development environment (IDE) and version control system.

 Required Previous Knowledge